silash35/qpdftools/README.md

 ## How to run?

-If you just want to use the program to manage your PDFs, soon we will have .deb packages available for download.
+If you just want to use the program to manage your PDFs, We have .deb packages available for download in https://github.com/silash35/qpdftools/releases.
 Perhaps, in the future, snaps packages and a Windows software version (.exe) may be produced.

-Build packages is a hard thing, so we have a [repository](https://github.com/silash35/qpdftools-packages) only for that task.
+Build packages and maintain them is a hard thing, so we have a [repository](https://github.com/silash35/qpdftools-packages) only for that task.
+Please, help us to keep Qpdf Tools available for users, whatever their operating system.